Vermillion-D/exam_project/README.md

+# Web Project about Japanese History and Culture
-# web project
+# Almost Finished
-# Not finished yet
-# Actually not even started yet